mparno/fenics-web/source/installation.rst

 ***************

-If for some reason you were unable to obtain, build, or install a FEniCS component, the best place to start is the `Launchpad Answers
-<https://help.launchpad.net/Answers>`_ page for the project which
-causes the problem:
+If for some reason you were unable to obtain, build, or install a FEniCS component, please let us know.
+The best place to start is the `Launchpad Answers <https://help.launchpad.net/Answers>`_ page for the project that causes the problem:

 * `DOLFIN <http://answers.launchpad.net/dolfin>`__
 * `Dorsal <https://answers.launchpad.net/dorsal>`__